Internal Controls

 Looking at the diagram below, you can think of the gray boxes (and the pinkish one) as modules in Eramba, which are roughly grouped into two categories: Solutions and Problems.
 The reason most GRC professionals have a job is because there are problems in the organization where they work; in Eramba, those are primarily Risks, Compliance Requirements, and Data moving around.

-Solutions is the term we use in eramba to document what is actually being done in the organization today.
-Eramba requires the reality of the present, not a miracle GRC project that might exist in the future, to address these problems.
+Solutions is the term we use in eramba to document what is actually being done in the organization today to mitigate problems.
 Here is where Internal Controls play a very important role.

-Examples help to understand things.
 Imagine the Internal Control: "Quarterly Certified Hard Drive Shredding."
-This "Solution," which happens to fit the requirements of an "Internal Control" (process, owned, etc) can help deal with the following problems:
+This "Solution" which happens to fit the requirements of an "Internal Control" (process, owned, etc) can help deal with the following problems:

 Internal Controls have leverage, meaning that typically one of them will deal with multiple problems.
 The average community leverage is 5–15; this means if you have 1,000 problems (nothing extraordinary nowadays), you do not need 1,000 Internal Controls—you might only need 100.
 This applies regardless of the organization's size, type, or industry.